Which are the famous and amazing landmarks in South America?

 Cotopaxi is a snow covered and cone-shaped volcano and one of the highest active volcanoes on Earth.
 The tall volcano stands at about 5,897 m/ 19,347 ft above sea level.

-The Gran Torre Santiago skyscraper in the capital city of Chile is the highest building in South America.
+The Gran Torre Santiago skyscraper in the capital city of Chile is the tallest building in South America.

 The world's largest salt flat is located on the Altiplano of the Andes mountains in southwestern Bolivia.
 The vast area formed on prehistoric lakes on an elevation of 3,656 m/ 11,995 ft above sea level.